-- 1. In general, the employee should select the most reasonably priced accommodations available, but consistent with the purpose and goals of the trip. - When choosing a hotel for a conference, it is preferable to stay at the hotel where the conference is being held even though it may be slightly more expensive than others in the area. - D. When making lodging reservations, be sure to ask if a "government rate" is available. - 1.
-Check with the hotel for this exemption and any required form as some cities exempt travelers on government business from their local transient or tourism tax. - 2.
+- Non-business-related room charges, such as movies or refreshments are not 1. reimbursable. - Parking at a lodging facility should utilize the lowest cost option when possible.
+Options 2. may consider distance from facility, weather, safety, etc. - C. The lodging accommodations should be economical and practical. - In general, the employee should select the most reasonably priced accommodations 1. available, but consistent with the purpose and goals of the trip. - 2.
+When choosing a hotel for a conference, it is preferable to stay at the hotel where the conference is being held even though it may be slightly more expensive than others in the area. - D. When making lodging reservations, be sure to ask if a "government rate" is available. - Check with the hotel for this exemption and any required form as some cities exempt 1. travelers on government business from their local transient or tourism tax. - 2.
 All lodging in Florida should be tax-exempt for a government agency and employees shall request the tax exemption.
 Employees shall obtain and provide the appropriate sales tax exemption certificate and complete the hotel's additional forms, if required, to qualify for an exemption. - E. Since there is seldom a difference in the room rate for double occupancy, it is permissible for an employee to share a room with a spouse or guest at no additional cost to the County. - 1.
 If double occupancy of a room by a non-County employee results in an increased room rate, the difference shall be the employee's personal expense.